Taro leaf blight: Importance

 Taro is the fourteenth most consumed vegetable worldwide and is a staple crop both in the diet and economy of the tropics.
 Many tropical nations rely on taro as a main export.
-Taro Leaf Blight causes varying losses in corm yield depending on how susceptible the cultivars are to Taro Leaf Blight infection and damage.
-Reductions in corm yield of 25-50% have been reported in various locations across the Pacific.
-Losses of 25-35% of corm yield have been recorded in the Philippines while in some extreme cases, losses of 95% have been recorded in various cultivars across Hawaiʻi.
+Taro leaf blight causes varying losses in corm yield depending on how susceptible the cultivars are to taro leaf blight infection and damage.
+Reductions in corm yield of 25–50% have been reported in various locations across the Pacific.
+Losses of 25–35% of corm yield have been recorded in the Philippines while in some extreme cases, losses of 95% have been recorded in various cultivars across Hawaiʻi.

-The most recent epidemic of Taro Leaf Blight spanned the Samoan Archipelago from 1993-1994.
+The most recent epidemic of taro leaf blight spanned the Samoan Archipelago from 1993-1994.
 Taro export made up 58% of Samoa’s economy and brought in 3.5 million US dollars annually immediately prior to the epidemic in 1993.
 In 1994, taro exports brought in only $60,000 US dollars - a 99.98% drop in profit in just one year’s time.

-The reason Taro Leaf Blight was able to ravage Samoa’s taro crop was because taro is vegetatively propagated via cuttings and not seeds.
+The reason taro leaf blight was able to ravage Samoa’s taro crop was because taro is vegetatively propagated via cuttings and not seeds.
 Taro monocultures with no leaf blight resistance had been created with very little genetic variance.
 This narrow gene variance left the monocultures devoid of resistant plants to buffer the spread of the pathogen allowing it to quickly spread in the warm humid climate of Samoa, devastating taro production throughout the archipelago.
-Currently, the taro exportation of Samoa has rebounded due to crossing the Samoan variety with resistant varieties from Southeast Asia.
+By 2010, the taro exportation of Samoa has rebounded due to crossing the Samoan variety with resistant varieties from Southeast Asia.
 The implementation of virus free tissue testing has ensured that no infected vegetative tissue can be sold and grown on Samoan soil.
-Samoa’s epidemic served as an example for other taro exporting countries to ensure Taro Leaf blight resistance among plantations and to test tissue to ensure that the disease does not spread across other countries.
+Samoa’s epidemic served as an example for other taro exporting countries to ensure taro leaf blight resistance among plantations and to test tissue to ensure that the disease does not spread across other countries.